 The Registration Office is located on the 4th floor of the Duncan Campus site.
-Registration team make visits to the West Campus site by appointment at other scheduled times as necessary.
-The following items and information may be obtained from the Registration Office:
+The following items and information may be obtained on the Registration Office website:

-- Instructions for online registration process.
-Currently, online registration will only be available for graduate students. - · How to Order an Official Transcript - Verification of Education for student loans, insurance, etc. - Graduation information - FERPA/Letter of Recommendation Release Form - · Directory information change forms
+- Instructions for online registration process. - How to Order an Official Transcript - Verification of Education for student loans, insurance, etc. - Graduation information - FERPA/Letter of Recommendation Release Form - · Directory information change forms